dansmyers/IntroToCS/Assignments/1-Up_and_Running.md

 ## Reading

 Read Chapter 1 of the ZyBook and complete the **participation questions**.
-The book also includes "challenge questions"--you do not need to complete those.
+The book also includes "challenge questions" that you don't need to complete.

+Note: the ZyBook "challenge questions" are not the same as my challenge problems that count towards your grade.
+You will never need to do a so-called challenge question from the ZyBook (they aren't actually that challenging).
+I will start assigning the real challenge problems later in the semester.

 ## Problems